 Cash Advance APR: Charged when you borrow cash against your credit card

 Penalty APR: Charged by the credit card issuer in case you fall behind your credit card dues

-Some of the common credit card fees that you might need to pay include:
+Some of the common credit card fees that you might need to pay, include:

 Annual Charges: Certain credit card issuers charge an annual fee every year to keep the credit card active.

-Annual Percentage Rate: In case your balance is not paid in full by the due date, you are charged with a certain annual percentage rate (APR) as an interest.
+Annual Percentage Rate: In case your balance is not paid in full by the due date, you are charged a certain annual percentage rate (APR) as interest.
 This APR might be fixed or flexible based on your credit card agreement.

-Overlimit charges: In case you exceed your balance over the stipulated credit limit, the credit card issuer will charge an overlimit fee.
+Over-limit charges: In case you exceed your balance over the stipulated credit limit, the credit card issuer will charge an over-limit fee.

-This statement condenses all that you need to know about the level of spending you are operating at for the particular billing period.
+This statement condenses the level of spending you are operating at for the particular billing period.
 The statement is an important piece of paper as it contains extensive details about your credit card usage, including the following:

 Since this is the most important information anyone looks for in a credit card summary, it is usually the first section of the statement.

 This refers to the proportion of the credit limit you exhausted in the previous cycle.